CAIRO, EGYPT

 Take a morning tour of the Catholic monuments if you're into that kind of sightseeing.
 Among the more notable spots are The Living Tree where Joseph and Mary stopped for a rest on their way out of Egypt, the Cathedral of Saint George where they sought shelter for an evening, and Mary's Hanging Church and Saint Barbara's Church.

-evening is not a dead city.
+Cairo in the evening is not a dead city.
 There are several things you can do to further appreciate the beauty of this ancient place.
 Some of them are actually a little outside Cairo but are worth the drive.
 Most involve dinner so you can kill two birds with one stone.

 Do not pass up the chance to go on a Nile River Tour.
 This two hour boat ride down the Nile at night includes dinner, dancing and a show (usually belly-dancing).
 There are a multitude of boats to choose from.
 Call ahead for reservations through your hotel's front desk.